ismaelucm/massis_tutorial/docs/Examples.md

 ### Example Evacuation.lua

-The simulation simulates an evacuation of the five classrooms.
-The path will follow the agents is set in the profiled.
+This example shows an evacuation of the five classrooms.
+The path that the agents will follow  is defined with the profiles:
-* The profilers: Class1, Class2 and Class3, are evacuated through the main door.
+* The profiles Class1, Class2 and Class3  are evacuated through the main door.
-* The profilers: Class4 and Class5, are evacuated through the back door.
+* The profiles Class4 and Class5  are evacuated through the back door.
-* The profiler Cafeteria is evacuated through the main door.
+* The profile  Cafeteria is evacuated through the main door.

 ```LUA